Home / Blog / SOC vs. NOC: Securing and optimizing mission-critical operations

 Tools and Technologies

-One of the technologies that has gained prominence in both SOCs and NOCs is Haivision’s video wall solution, powered by Haivision Command 360.
-This innovative solution allows operators to have a real-time, panoramic view of the network and security status.
-It enhances situational awareness, enabling faster responses to incidents and threats.
+One of the technologies that has gained prominence in both SOCs and NOCs is Haivision Command 360, our complete video wall solution.
+This innovative solution allows operators to have a real-time, panoramic view of the network and security status all in one common operating picture, enhancing situational awareness and helping operators coordinate faster and more effectively.

 Common tools and technologies used in SOCs include Security Information and Event Management (SIEM) tools, intrusion detection systems, and antivirus software.
-NOCs, on the other hand, rely on network monitoring and management tools, such as network performance monitoring systems, traffic analyzers, and configuration management tools.
-The overlap typically occurs with SIEM tools, which are used in both centers to identify and correlate incidents.
+NOCs, on the other hand, rely on network monitoring and management tools, such as network performance monitoring systems, telemetry visualization (critical for space and defense), traffic and flow analyzers, and OT/IT monitoring tools (especially in energy and utilities).
 Ultimately, Command 360 works in tandem with these tools to create a single, powerful picture of an organization’s security or network posture.

 Skills and Expertise Required